All Iceland

 • Accommodation is subject to change.

-We reserve the right to change routes, itineraries or timetables without prior notice should road, weather conditions or operational situations so dictate.
-Some tours may also be operated in reverse.
-Itineraries may be subject to change at short notice during severe weather conditions and certain outdoor activities/day trips may be cancelled during the winter season in Iceland.
-In these rare cases, where situations of force majeure apply, excursions/activities cannot be refunded but the local guides will try their best to find reasonable alternatives where and whenever possible.
+CHANGE OF PROGRAM: Itineraries may be subject to change at short notice during severe weather conditions, and certain outdoor activities/day trips may be cancelled during the winter season in Iceland.
+In these rare cases, where situations of force majeure apply, excursions/activities cannot be refunded.
+Still, the local guides will try their best to find reasonable alternatives where and whenever possible.

 Travel Period Price based on 2 sharing Solo traveller supplement